ShambaC/Handwritten-Text-Recognition/README.md

 ### ❌ Flaws in pre-processing :
 - ~Small 'i' is not detected properly as the dot of the 'i' and the bar count as separate characters.~ Fixed with the alternate method to MSER
 - Space detection will result in wrong output if the input is a single word.
     - It will add spaces even though they are not needed.
-Because of-course the space detection is a heuristic approach.

 ### 📝 To do list :
 - [x] Make improved models to raise the accuracy
 - [x] Improve the preprocessing of images
-- [ ] Remove MSER completely
+- [x] Remove MSER completely
 - [ ] Make a better UI